solana-developers/solana-cookbook/docs/th/integrations/switchboard.md

 Check it out [ที่นี่](https://docs.switchboard.xyz/feed/publisher).

 ## Oracles
-Switchboard's unique feature is that it allows you to create your own oracle and run it locally.
+Switchboard's unique feature is that it allows you to create your own oracle และ run it locally.

 ### Create an oracle
 <SolanaCodeGroup>